percona/pxb-docs/docs/advanced/encrypted_innodb_tablespace_backups.md

 --keyring-file-data=/var/lib/mysql-keyring/keyring
 ```

-!!! note

-    *xtrabackup* attempts to read `xtrabackup_component_keyring_file.cnf`.
+xtrabackup attempts to read `xtrabackup_component_keyring_file.cnf`.
 You can assign another keyring file component configuration by passing the `--component-keyring-file-config` option.

 After *xtrabackup* completes preparing the backup, the following message confirms
 the action: